-Currently, a feed-in premium (FiP) scheme forms the backbone of market support measures for electricity from renewable sources of energy.
+Currently, a feed-in premium scheme forms the backbone of market support measures for electricity from renewable sources of energy.
 To date, the premium levels are determined administratively.
 Within short, these levels are poised to be determined market-based by way of auctions.
 In principle, all RES-E technologies are eligible for FiP support.
-Moreover, investment (including RD&D) support is granted to CHP plants using (bio-based) RES, bio-based RES-E and wind power installations.
+Moreover, investment (including RD&D) support is granted to CHP plants using biogas/biomass and wind power installations.

 Renewable heating is stimulated by investment subsidies and consumer subsidies.
-Investment subsidies are granted notably to CHP and district heating installations using renewables and to households and apartment buildings for the installation of heating installations using biomass as well as solar and geothermal heating installations.
+Investment subsidies are granted notably to CHP and district heating installations using renewables as well as to municipal community centres, child day care centres, and to households and apartment buildings for the installation of heating installations using biomass as well as solar and geothermal heating installations.

-As from May 2017 renewable transport fuels is supported by a biofuels (blending) quota scheme.
-Also, electric vehicles using renewable electricity receive fiscal facilitation.
-Moreover, use of biogas in the transport sector is incentivised.
+As from May 2018 renewable transport fuels is supported by a biofuels (blending) quota scheme.
+Electric vehicles using renewable electricity receive fiscal facilitation.
+Moreover, use of biomethane in the transport sector is incentivized by means of investment subsidies.
+Estonia has no incentives for electric vehicles.